Sunbird-Knowlg/knowledge-platform/README.md

 sh ./local-setup.sh
 ```

- This will install all the requied dcoker images & local folders for DB mounting.
+ This will install all the required docker images & local folders for DB mounting.
  3. Follow the below manual setps of running content service
   refer: [Running Content Service:](#running-content-service)